United States Regiments & Batteries > New YorkInfantry

 Battle of Antietam

-The 42nd New York was commanded by Lieutenant Colonel George Bomford until he was wounded, when Major James E. Mallon took over.
+The 42nd New York Infantry Regiment was commanded by Lieutenant Colonel George Bomford.
+He was wounded and Major James E. Mallon took over.
 The regiment lost Lieutenants Samuel Dexter and Charles McPherson and 54 enlisted men killed or mortally wounded, Lieutenants Thomas Abbott, Septimus Cobb, Henry Van Voost, 5 other officers and 105 enlisted men wounded, and 1 officer and 12 enlisted men captured or missing.

 From the brigade marker at Antietam: